Skin Tag Removal, Treatment and Removal of

 This is a very common condition.
 Xanthelasma are deposits of yellowish fatty material just under the surface of the eyelids.
 They can look like ‘rice crispies’ just under the skin and although the exact cause is unknown they are sometimes associated with higher levels of cholesterol.
 They can be significantly reduced using diathermy.

-Consultation & treatment of Xanthalasma over a single eye – £195.00
+Xanthalasma over a single eye – £225.00

-Consultation & treatment of Xanthalasma over both eyes – £245.00
+Xanthalasma over both eyes – £345.00

 Syringoma

 These are little flesh coloured ‘bumps’ usually found around the lower eyelids and upper cheeks.
 They can have a yellowish appearance and as they heal after treatment they flatten and visibly reduce in size.
 They can be significantly reduced using diathermy.
+Appointments include consultation, dermoscopy assessment, treatment/removal and aftercare.

-Consultation & treatment of syringoma under a single eye – £195.00
+Syringoma under a single eye – £225.00

-Consultation & treatment of syringoma under both eyes – £245.00
+Syringoma under both eyes – £345.00

 Sebaceous Hyperplasia

 Sebaceous Hyperplasia is an inflammation of the sebaceous glands in adults.
 It is possible to have dozens and they present as yellowish, small, soft papule on the face, particularly on the forehead, nose and cheeks.
 They are very common and can be recurring.
+Appointments include consultation, dermoscopy assessment, treatment/removal and aftercare.

 Milia